zorian-f/nd013-c1-vision-solution/README.md

 </p>

 ### Local Processing
-All the analyses shown in this Section were processed locally by using the dumped raw data extracted from the tfRecord-files as shown in the Previous section.
+All the analyses shown in this Section were done locally by using the dumped raw data extracted from the tfRecord files as shown in the Previous section.
 All the local processing is done in the [local_processing.py](local_processing.py).
 #### Boundingbox check
-In `check_bbox` the Coordinates of every Boundingbox are checked on whether they are within a range of 0.0 - 1.0.
+In `check_bbox()` the Coordinates of every Boundingbox is checked on whether they are within a range of 0.0 - 1.0.
 There is no problem with the BBox Coordinates as can be seen by the output:
 ```
 Maximum Value for bbox 1.0
 Minimum Value for bbox 0.0
 ```
 #### Analyze Cyclists
-As shown in the Class Distribution analysis, there is a imbalance in classes.
+As shown in the Class Distribution analysis, there is an imbalance in classes.
 Especially the cyclsit class is very underrepresented in the dataset.
-To know a exact percentage of the proportion of each class I calculated the overall percentage per Class in `analyse_cyclists`, I also analysed which tfRecord holds the cyclist class und how much of them.
-Depending on which cross-validation method is used later on, this could become handy.
+To know a exact percentage of the proportion of each class I calculated the overall percentage per Class in `analyse_cyclists()`, I also analysed which tfRecord file holds the cyclist class und how much of them.
 ```
 [(1, 76.3081267096091, 17296), (2, 23.07861995941057, 5231), (4, 0.613253330980323, 139)]
 ('segment-10023947602400723454_1120_000_1140_000_with_camera_labels_10.tfrecord', 2)